Test in a live environment

 IronPDF is available for Microsoft Windows .NET Framework 4.x, as well as a recent release for .NET Core 3.1, .NET latest version.

-The current .NET Core release cross-platform supports Linux, Unix and macOS client operating systems as well as mono, MAUI, and Blazor.
+The current .NET Core release cross-platform supports Linux, Unix, and macOS client operating systems as well as mono, MAUI, and Blazor compatibility.

-Existing customers who wish to extend expired support & update cover can purchase an extension here.
+Existing customers who wish to extend expired support & update cover can purchase an extension to the IronPDF license.

 IronPDF is a C# PDF library that can be used in .NET Core projects.
 It provides all the necessary APIs to manipulate PDF documents straightforwardly and intuitively.
 There are other PDF-generating libraries on the market, but this library has been designed as simply as possible to avoid confusion.